jamesloper/blog/_posts/2020-11-16-how-to-build-mozjpeg.md

 ---
 <img src="/assets/mozjpeg.png" alt="MozJPEG" class="banner"/>

-I recently had to make a Node script that would interface with the command line program `cjpeg`.
-I will show you how to install that on both your development laptop and on the Ubuntu server it will ultimately be deployed to.
+I recently had to make a Node script that would make use of MozJPEG.
+I will show you how to install it on both a development laptop and on the Ubuntu server the product will ultimately be deployed to.

 <!--more-->